shree998/blogger-s-paradise/README.md

 # blogger-s-paradise
-A template for landing page.
+A template that uses flexbox created for landing page.